thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 Websocket ticker handlers must process tickers into the shared store before relaying them to `DataHandler`.
 Do not relay a ticker that fails processing.
-For batches, relay the successfully processed entries and report any failures;
+For batches, relay the successfully processed entries and report any failures.
-skip empty batches from feeds that can include untracked markets.
+Never relay an empty batch.

 ### Endpoint Organisation